 “Another advantage is that developing the same app for Android, iOS and Windows Phone takes up double or triple the resources,” adds José Antonio Llopis, Technical Director at Yeeply.

-Among its disadvantages we come across the app’s speed, which gets reduced to a great extent.
+Among its disadvantages, we come across the app’s speed, which gets reduced to a great extent.
 Similarly, access to the device’s hardware is limited to the available plugins.
 Another drawback is that − even if the app should work theoretically on any platform automatically − this is not entirely true.
-In the real world we must check our app on all platforms to be sure that a given feature that looks good in certain platform is also working well in the other ones.
+In the real world, we must check our app on all platforms to be sure that a given feature that looks good on a certain platform is also working well in the other ones.

-REMEMBER that even if an app is a cross platform app, it’s necessary to generate an apk (for Android devices) or a native ipa (for iOS devices) for it to be legible and displayed on mobile devices.
+REMEMBER that even if an app is a cross platform app, it’s necessary to generate an app (for Android devices) or a native IPA (for iOS devices) for it to be legible and displayed on mobile devices.
 This is the reason why we’ll need SDK’s for each platform.
 Alternatively, we can use services like Adobe Build that will generate these automatically for us.